 No doubt, they had exceptional talent in their respective fields, but it could only be expressed after years of hard work and painstaking effort to get it right.
-Unlike the rest, they often isolated themselves to carve out the time and space to figure things out independently and learn things on their own.
+They often had to isolate themselves to carve out the time and space to work independently and engage in learning.

 All that hard work eventually paid off for Gates in a big way.
 His tremendous success exemplifies the importance of committing to a task that we’re invested in.
-It also proves that any project that involves creative or critical thinking entails proficiency in engaging in deep work.
+It also proves that any project that involves creative or critical thinking entails us to be proficient in engaging in deep work.

-Yet committing to deep work is a formidable challenge, given the current state of the world.
-Our environment is full of distractions, with so many demands and people trying to take away our time and energy.
-The busy pace of a life and our daily duties pull us in multiple directions, making it difficult for us to create the time for digging deep into the interests that we would like to study.
+Committing to deep work is a challenge given the current state of the world.
+Our environment is full of distractions that take away our time and energy.
+The busy pace of a life pull us in multiple directions, making it difficult for us to create the time to dig deep into our interests.

 Modern technology, such as instant messaging, social media, emails, and working in open space office settings, are not conducive to promoting a distraction-free environment in which we can fully immerse ourselves in our work and get into a deep thinking mode and creative thought process.

 Experts say that we need to have a clear and focused mind if we are to push our cognitive limits to their highest potential and create work that’s original, and which can’t be replicated in the world.